larissamartis/Trader-behavior-insights/README.md

 EDA and analysis on trader behavior using sentiment and PnL data 📊 Trader Behavior Insights – EDA Assignment

-This repository contains the complete analysis for the Trader Behavior Insight Assignment for the Junior Data Scientist role at Bajarangs / PrimeTrade.AI.

-The goal of this assignment is to explore how market sentiment (Fear–Greed Index) correlates with:
+The goal is to explore how market sentiment (Fear–Greed Index) correlates with:

 Closed PnL